Kingstonian Cricket Club: History

 The club was formed in 1989, initially under the name Pearl 1990, and was subsequently renamed to Kingstonian in 1995.

 Geoff Phillips, one of the founding members of Kingstonian Cricket Club, led the way in creating the new club from the former Pearl Assurance club and negotiating with Kings College to keep the team at Windsor Avenue.
 Although he last played for the club in 2009, he continued to be the driving force behind the club, managing finances as the Club treasurer, holding numerous club offices and liaising with Kings College to allow the club to continue to use their ground.
 It was Geoff's drive, energy and enthusiasm that enabled the club to expand and to join the Surrey Fullers league.
 For many years, Geoff gave up his Saturday and Sunday afternoons to help at the cricket ground, including preparing teas for home games, manning the bar, even providing a taxi service to get players to and from games.
 These efforts helped the club save thousands of pounds which enabled the club to purchase items like mobile covers, a bowling machine and a portable cage.
-Geoff Phillips passed away in November 2019.
+Geoff Phillips died in November 2019.